greybrunix/greybrunix/README.md

 ## Academic Pursuits

-Currently focused on OS with a Formal Methods (Group Category) project to do after, and possibly considering Distributed Systems investigation.
+Currently focused on OS with a Formal Methods (Group Category) project to do after, and possibly considering Distributed Systems investigation with a side interest in formal methods investigation.

 Recently finished my OOP project, having made it public in the following [repo](https://github.com/greybrunix/Projeto_POO).